 Dogs allowed if under effective control.
 Please clean up after your dog.

 Directions: On the main road from Saffron Walden to Ashdon, about half a mile before the village Church.
 Entrance to the reserve is by a track at the side of ‘Barleycroft’ bungalow.
 Essex Wildlife Trust does not own the track and would prefer visitors to Park on the opposite side of the main road in the field entrance.
 If you have difficulty walking and do drive the track, please go very slowly at walking pace only.
-The track can be difficult in wet weather.
+The track can be unusable in wet weather.